-15 Perennials You Can Plant This September
+15 Perennials You Should Plant in September for Spring Color

 Are you looking to add some perennial flowers to your garden this September?
 There are plenty of perennials that can be planted in the fall, and bloom in the spring.
 In this article, gardening expert Jill Drago examines 15 of her favorite perennials to add to your garden in September.